Mohomed-Aathif/Pet-Adoption/README.md

 ![JWT](https://img.shields.io/badge/Auth-JWT-orange)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

-A full stack web-based **Pet Adoption Platform** designed to connect adopters, pet owners, shelters, and administrators in a centralized system.
+A full stack web-based **Pet Adoption Platform** designed to connect adopters, pet owners, and administrators in a centralized system.
 The platform improves transparency, efficiency, and reliability in the pet adoption process.

 ---